Skip to Content

 © jackiewyers

 Pigtails are a playful and youthful hairstyle that has returned with a modern twist.
 This style involves dividing the hair into two sections and securing them with ties or ribbons.
+It’s a fun look for casual outings or themed events.

 26. Feathered Layers